Kraego/STM32-MiniOS/README.md

   * gcc
 * To get a highlevel API the Board BSP from ST is used
 * Debug Printouts on UART2:
-  * can be activated via switch in *Usercode/Utils/debug.h*
+  * can be activated via switch in *Usercode/debug.h* or with compiler define.
   ```
   #define DEBUG_PRINT
   ```